Car Crashes Into Bank, Police Chase Ensues

 The driver of the car, Trent Vesledahl, 20 of Fertile, was located after leaving the scene on foot.

-Vesledahl was arrest for DWI and Property Damage.
+Vesledahl was arrested for DWI and property damage.
 Vesledahl was held at the Tri-County Community Corrections Adult Detention Facility.

 The incident remains under investigation.